 All faculty, academic staff members, and postdoctoral research associates must complete the Report of Non-University Activities (RNUA) at least annually, as required by state law, federal regulations, and University policy.
 While the University encourages active participation in external activities that enhance an employee’s professional skills or constitute public service, University policy requires both the reporting and prior approval of all non-university income-producing activities.
 Any external relationships that may give rise to a potential conflict of interest must also be reported.

 University policy requires academic employees to disclose outside activities at least annually or when requesting permission for a new activity.
 The annual RNUA is the mechanism for disclosure of external activities and relationships.
-This reporting process takes place in September for all employees.
+This reporting process takes place in September for all employees via the START myDisclosures application.
 Employees hired in the months prior to September, however, are required to complete the RNUA as part of the new hire process.

 If you are a new employee of the University please consider the following: